Set up private access (preview)

 Select Next : Tags > and optionally create tags.
 Tags are name/value pairs that enable you to categorize resources and view consolidated billing by applying the same tag to multiple resources and resource groups.

-Select Next : Review + create > to review information about your App Configuration store, private endpoint, virtual network and DNS.
+Select Next : Review + create > to review information about your Azure Managed Grafana workspace, private endpoint, virtual network and DNS.
 You can also select Download a template for automation to reuse JSON data from this form later.

 Once deployment is complete, you'll get a notification that your endpoint has been created.
-If it's auto-approved, you can start accessing your app configuration store privately, else you'll have to wait for approval.
+If it's auto-approved, you can start accessing your workspace privately.
+Otherwise, you will have to wait for approval.

 Manage private link connection

-Go to Networking > Private Access in your App Configuration store to access the private endpoints linked to your App Configuration store.
+Go to Networking (Preview) > Private Access in your Azure Managed Grafana workspace to access the private endpoints linked to your workspace.

 Check the connection state of your private link connection.
 When you create a private endpoint, the connection must be approved.
 If the resource for which you're creating a private endpoint is in your directory and you have sufficient permissions, the connection request will be auto-approved.
 Otherwise, you must wait for the owner of that resource to approve your connection request.
 For more information about the connection approval models, go to Manage Azure Private Endpoints.